-Why You Can’t Take Pictures in the Sistine Chapel
+Why You Can’t Take Photos in the Sistine Chapel (The Real Reason)

 First things first—the Sistine Chapel is still used for religious ceremonies.
 It’s not just a place to admire Renaissance art.
 It’s where the cardinals gather when a new pope is elected.
 It’s a chapel, and like many sacred places around the world, a certain level of respect is expected.